birdandhike.com logo

 Watch Out

-Other than the standard warnings about hiking in the desert, ...this moderately strenuous hike requires climbing over and around boulders in the wash after the trail ends.
-Be careful if you get high enough to fall and hurt yourself, and always watch for wet or icy rocks.
-Be careful if you climb on the water-polished slickrock at the base of the waterfall.
+Other than the standard warnings about hiking in the desert, ...this moderately strenuous hike requires hiking on a rocky trail and climbing over and around boulders in the wash after the trail ends.
+Be careful when high enough to fall and get hurt, and always watch for wet or icy rocks.
+Be particularly careful on the water-polished slickrock at the base of the falls.

 While hiking, please respect the land and the other people out there, and please try to Leave No Trace of your passage.
 Also, even though this is a short hike, be sure to bring what you need of the 10 Essentials.